ubidots/ubidots-dragino/README.rst

 1. Connect to dragino.
 This Wiki will help you do it: http://wiki.dragino.com/index.php?title=Access_MS14

-2. Go to the root directory and add the 3 LUA files.
+2. Go to the root directory and add the 3 LUA files contained in this repository: "ubidots.lua", "ubidots_get.lua" and "ubidots_post.lua"